"SHARP-EYED & BIG-HEARTED! A SHREWD, INCISIVE, THOROUGHLY WINNING COMEDY!"— The Boston Globe

 Ms. O’Donnell is a co-artistic director and member of LAByrinth Theater Company where her credits include Unconditional, A View from 151st Street, Jack Goes Boating, The Last Days of Judas Iscariot, Our Lady of 121st Street, and Jesus Hopped the “A” Train (also at the Donmar Warehouse and The Arts on the West End).

-Jeff Croiter returns to the Huntington having previously designed Pirates! (or, Gilbert and Sullivan Plunder'd), A Month in the Country, Brendan, Trumbo, Kiki and Herb, and Streamers.
-On Broadway he has designed Newsies The Musical, Peter and the Starcatcher (Tony Award), Jekyll and Hyde, and more.
+Jeff Croiter has Huntington credits that include lighting design for A Little Night Music, Pirates! (or, Gilbert and Sullivan Plunder’d), A Month in the Country, Brendan, Trumbo, Kiki and Herb, and Streamers.
+On Broadway, he has designed Something Rotten!, Penn & Teller, Newsies, Peter and the Starcatcher (Tony Award), Mothers and Sons, A Time to Kill, Soul Doctor, Jekyll and Hyde, The Anarchist, The Performers, The Pee-wee Herman Show, Next Fall, and Kiki and Herb.

 Jake DeGroot has Off Broadway credits that include Standby (New York Musical Theatre Festival), The Crucible (New Ohio Theatre), disOriented (theatre C), Neither Heaven Nor Earth (PoliglotTheater), Emilie’s Voltaire (LIA, The Samuel Beckett Theatre), and The Erpingham Camp (WorkShop Theater Company).
 He was the co-lighting supervisor at Williamstown Theatre Festival durring their 2008-2009 season, and he is the programmer for Blue Man Group.

 Marti McIntosh previously worked on Betrayal, Good People, The Luck of the Irish, Captors, Observe the Sons of Ulster..., The Blue Demon, and Ten Unknowns for the Huntington.

 Kathryn Most previously served as stage manager for the Huntington’s productions of The Jungle Book, Rapture, Blister, Burn; Good People; Candide; Sons of the Prophet; Circle Mirror Transformation; Stick Fly; and Maureen McGovern’s A Long and Winding Road, which she toured to Arena Stage in Washington, DC.
 Ms. Most began her association with the Huntington as the Calderwood Pavilion House Manager and has stage managed for various reading serie.
 She is currently the Calderwood Pavilion Events Coordinator.